gfc-collective/sbt-dependency-graph-sugar/README.md

 addSbtPlugin("com.gilt" % "sbt-dependency-graph-sugar" % "0.9.0")
 ```

-In the past at Gilt we had a monolithic build plugin that pulled in a bunch of things by default, including this sugar.
+In the past at HBC we had a monolithic build plugin that pulled in a bunch of things by default, including this sugar.
 We are now moving away from this approach.
 Instead of putting this in your project’s ``project/plugins.sbt`` file, we recommend putting it once in your ``~/.sbt/0.13/plugins/sbt-dependency-graph-sugar.sbt`` file, so that it is available in all your apps and managed in the “per-machine plane” instead of per application.
 This way you can customize the command to view the svg to work always on a given machine.

 ### Usage